This blog originally was posted in March of 2021, and was updated with new information on Aug. 1, 2022.

 Focus in nutrition

-Parents nowadays really care about their kids’ nutrition.
+Parents care about their kids’ nutrition.
 Having teachers who can speak to those choices and help parents who need guidance in that area could be a nice perk to offer.

 Nearly 14 percent of the U.S. population is Spanish-speaking.
-When a child care worker can speak both English and Spanish, it actually benefits both sides!
-Kids who haven’t learned to speak English well will develop those skills, and children who don’t speak Spanish can learn in the process.
+When a child care worker can speak both English and Spanish, it benefits kids who haven’t learned to speak English well, and children who don’t speak Spanish can learn in the process.